VtotheK/TinyUI/README.md

 Next you need to instansiate a WindowManager object, either inside the CreateUI method or you can create one inside your HelloWorldWindow class constructor, or just create a field once the HelloWorldWindow is instansiated.
 In the following picture the last option was used WindowManager is the class that you will mostly deal when creating the UI.

-WindowManager construtor takes two `ConsoleColor` parameters, one for the input text color, one for printing error messages to the user.
+WindowManager construtor takes two `ConsoleColor` parameters, first for the input text color, second for printing error messages to the user.

 At this point our HelloWorldWindow class should look something like this: